In general, to be considered eligible to apply for financial aid a student must:

 - Maintain satisfactory academic progress

-- Notify the Financial Aid Office of any resources not considered during the original need analysis and aid not listed on the award letter
+- Notify the Financial Aid Services Office of any resources not considered during the original need analysis and aid not included as part of financial aid award

 - Keep local and permanent addresses current at the Records Office.